 My first thought was that people need to cut back on their James Cameron consumption.
 My second thought was that with new technology and innovation, there is always resistance or fear or doubts.
 Think about airplanes.
 Self-driving cars.
 The internet.
 But once it works, it’s not scary, it’s just technology that makes your life easier in some way.

-When it comes to recruiting and assistive intelligence, it’s easier to show you.
+When it comes to recruiting software and assistive intelligence, it’s easier to show you.

 So, will recruiters be replaced by robots?